martinstnv/challenges/_posts/2022-02-07-using-javascript-labels-to-bypass-length-restrictions.md

   - aszx87410
 ---

-Javascript labels and SVG elements to execute arbitrary code in Firefox.
+Using javascript labels and SVG elements to execute arbitrary code in Firefox.

 ![share](/assets/images/intigriti/2022/02/share.jpg)